-Water Heater Repair and Replacement in Greenville, SC
+Water Heater Repair and Replacement

 We do the repairing.
 You enjoy life’s pleasures.

-- Temperature Issues: If your water is too hot or doesn’t seem to get hot enough, the thermostat on the unit may need to be adjusted.
-For most households, the ideal temperature for hot water is between 120 and 140 degrees.
-When our customers experience NO hot water, it's likely there's a broken heating element.
+- Temperature adjustments: If your water is too hot or not hot enough, the thermostat on the unit may need to be adjusted.
+For most households, the ideal hot water temperature is between 120 and 140 degrees.

 Is your water heater beyond repair?

 - Persistent noises: Sometimes the tank makes noises because the heating element is burning out.
 If you have flushed out your tank and removed the sediment but are still hearing strange noises, it could be time to replace the entire unit.

 - Hot water stops altogether: When our customers experience NO hot water, it’s likely there’s a broken heating element.

 - Too much sediment: Hot water tanks see a ton of usage over the years, especially if you have a large family.
 Most customers are surprised to learn that unchecked mineral buildup inside the tank can clog plumbing lines and shorten the life of the unit.